archesproject/arches-dev-training/slides/03-module1/09-datatypes.md

 - Domain
 - GeoJson

-Example operations:
+***Example operations***
 - Validation
 - Transforming data when indexed in Elasticsearch
 - Transforming data on import and export
 - Defines search filters for its type